nienn/vue-random-vehicles/README.md

  * Configure and use SCSS (using npm);
  * Configure and use Typescript Project (using npm);
  * Import Lodash on project and use lodash methods (using npm);
- * Create function/method to populate the array with 50 items;
+ * Create function/method to populate an array with 50 items;
- * Save and verify if already exists the collection of vehicles in Session Storage;
+ * When entering in the application a validation must be done to check if the array is in the Session Storage.
+If don't, you should add it to Session Storage;
  * Create array with keys:
 	* id;
 	* driver;
 	* licensePlate;
 	* dateNextInspection;
 	* hasInsurance;
-	* year
+	* year;
 	* manufacturer;
 	* acquisitionDate;
-	* odometer.
+	* odometer;
 * Render vehicle table;
 * Create vehicle details;
 * The vehicle list has the filters: